 - small to medium knob of fresh ginger (depending how keen you are on ginger), peeled and cut in very thin slices

-- 2 tbsp pecan nuts (or pine nuts if you are allergic to pecans)
+- 2 tablespoon pecan nuts (or pine nuts if you are allergic to pecans)

 - Heat the oven to 180D/350F/Gas Mark 4.